More than two dozen of these United States preserves have campgrounds with full hookups.

 In addition to the 26 Forest Service campgrounds with full hookups, 57 campgrounds have electric and water hookups, 115 have electric only, and 14 have only water hookups, according to our research for the U.S. National Forest Campground Guide.

 Considering the U.S. Forest Service has more than 2,000 developed campgrounds in its inventory, 26 places with full hookups may seem like a tiny number.
 But those 26 offer campers a great way to discover the delights of camping on public land.
-True, Forest Service campgrounds do not have all the amenities of private campgrounds, such as meeting rooms, bingo nights, or pickleball courts, but few private campgrounds offer the features found in a national forest.
+True, Forest Service campgrounds do not have all the amenities of private campgrounds, such as meeting rooms, bingo nights, or pickleball courts.
+However, a few private campgrounds offer the features found in a national forest.

 For example, Mendenhall Campground in Alaska’s Tongass National Forest has its own glacier to explore.
 Salt Springs Campground in Florida’s Ocala National Forest offers swimming in crystal-clear water from bubbling springs.
-Union Creek Campground in Oregon’s Wallowa-Whitman National Forest is a short drive to the historic community of Sumpter with the Sumpter Valley Dredge State Heritage Area and the Sumpter Valley Railroad (a narrow-gauge steam operation).
-And Serrano Campground in California’s San Bernardino National Forest overlooks Big Bear Lake with its many attractions.
+Union Creek Campground in Oregon’s Wallowa-Whitman National Forest is a short drive to the historic community of Sumpter.
+Also, there is the Sumpter Valley Dredge State Heritage Area and the Sumpter Valley Railroad (a narrow-gauge steam operation).
+Additionally, Serrano Campground in California’s San Bernardino National Forest overlooks Big Bear Lake with its many attractions.
 How many private campgrounds can compete with the scenic beauty found in a national forest?

-Don’t let old misconceptions place limits on discovering the delights of camping in national forests.
-You’ll find there’s something for everyone at these campgrounds, from hiking among the redwoods of California and enjoying the fall foliage in Kentucky to landing your personal “blue ribbon” rainbow trout or walking among the towering Rocky Mountains of Colorado.
+Don’t let old misconceptions place limits on discovering the delights of camping in national forests because you’ll find there’s something for everyone at these campgrounds.
+From hiking among the redwoods of California and enjoying the fall foliage in Kentucky.
+And to landing your personal “blue ribbon” rainbow trout or walking among the towering Rocky Mountains of Colorado.

 For the past 23 years, Fred and Suzi Dow have researched, visited, and surveyed approximately 2,400 developed campgrounds in 176 national forests and grasslands.
 The data (up to 55 fields) collected on each campground is posted on their website, www.forestcamping.com, and published in a series of e-books.
 Their aim is to provide enough information that campers will be able to select a U.S. Forest Service campground that best suits their needs.